Submitty/SysadminTools/pam_accounts/readme.md

 - `-a` Create authentication accounts for all instructor users of all courses and student, grader, and mentor users in all *active* courses, regardless of term.
 - `-t [term code]` Specify which term to create authentication accounts.
+All course enrollments of `[term code]` are processed regardless of course status.
 - `-g` Guess the term code, based on calendar month and year, to create authentication accounts.
+Otherwise behaves like `-t`.
 - `-r` Remove student, grader, and mentor authentication accounts for all *inactive* courses, regardless of term code.
 Instructor authentication accounts are not removed.